Science Test | Matter

 3.2.
 Classify

 - Identify whether each change is physical or chemical.
-Justify your answer. a) Ice melting in a glass : Physical.
-Same substance. b) Rust forming on iron : Chemical.
-Rust is new, change in colour. c) Cutting a piece of paper : Physical.
-Same paper d) Baking a cake Chemical: Change in colour, odor, and new substance
+Justify your answer. a) Ice melting in a glass : b) Rust forming on iron : c) Cutting a piece of paper : d) Baking a cake Chemical:

 4. Section C: Application